au-research/raido/api-svc/db/v1-ddb-migration/readme.md

-Project loads files from local filesystem into the `raid-v1-schema` in a PG database.
+Project loads files from local filesystem into the `raid_v1_import` schema in a PG database, see [db/readme.md](../../db/readme.md)

-The files are expected to be exported from DDB then downloaded to S3.
+The files are expected to be exported from DDB to S3, then downloaded to your local machine.

 Uses Groovy because this isn't prod code and I was dealing with jdon blobs, so groovy was convenient because of prior experience.